-Following the Dolphin tradition, the PPSSPP project will be liberal regarding commit access.
-Anyone can participate directly in the development by making pull requests, and if you make substantial contributions you will be given rights to commit directly.
+Following the Dolphin tradition, the PPSSPP project is very open.
+Anyone can participate directly in the development by making pull requests, and if you make substantial contributions you may be given rights to commit directly.

 There's a headless (no display/audio) build, which is very useful when running the pspautotests through test.py - highly recommended way to find issues.

-The Windows port and the Qt build have interactive debuggers.
-Currently this is not available for mobile platforms and "SDL" builds.
+The Windows port and the Qt build have interactive debuggers (Qt currently broken).
+This is not available for mobile platforms and "SDL" builds.

 PPSSPP is a HLE ("high level emulation") emulator, it simulates the PSP OS as seen by the game rather than the full hardware.
 A program running on the PSP OS can send raw display lists to the graphics chips, but can't access the flash controller or the Media Engine directly, instead it has to go through libraries and the PSP OS kernel.
 We simply simulate these.
 This is a lot of work though, the PSP OS is large and has plenty of functionality so achieving 100% compatibility is difficult bordering on the impossible.
 We can get close though.

 Pick from the list of tasks below, go look at the open issues on GitHub, or just implement whatever missing feature you feel like.
+Send your code as a pull request on Github.
 If you send a couple of good pull requests, you'll be added as a contributor and get your own commit access.

 You are encouraged to port PPSSPP to new platforms.
-Here's an incomplete list of platforms that PPSSPP could or could not plausibly be ported to:
+Here's an incomplete list of platforms that PPSSPP could or could not be ported to (last updated February 2018):